Basicprogrammer10/connorcode-writing/programming/video-to-ascii.md

 ### Playback

-Then the ASCIIfication is complete all the frames are stores in a text file to be played back.
+Then the ASCIIfication is complete, all the frames are stores in a text file to be played back.
-The player reads it and displays the frames at the correct framerate.
+The player reads it and displays the frames at the correct frame rate.

 ```rust
 fn play(data: String, audio: Vec<u8>, fps: u16) {